EternaleapFromPit/rust-switcher/docs/spec.md

   - hotkey_pause_sequence
   - hotkey_switch_layout_sequence

+Notes:
+- Autoconvert enabled is runtime only and is not stored in config.
+- The UI displays hotkeys as read only values derived from config.
+- Hotkey sequences are validated on save.

 Default bindings (current defaults in code):
 - Convert smart: double tap Left Shift within 1000 ms
-- Pause toggle (autoconvert only): press Left Shift + Right Shift together
+- Autoconvert toggle: press Left Shift + Right Shift together
 - Switch keyboard layout: CapsLock

-Notes:
-- The UI currently displays hotkeys as read only values derived from config.
-- Hotkey sequences are validated on save.

 ## Actions and behavior